Speedgolf is a fun, fast, and fitness-oriented alternative to traditional golf.

 - Have fun, whilst also improving my health and fitness

-- Want to try a new outdoor sport in beautiful landscaped surroundings
+- Enjoy a new sport in beautiful landscaped surroundings

-- Be part of something new and exciting in UK Sport
+- Be part of something different and exciting in UK Sport

 British Speedgolf - It’s About Time